Pregnancy comes with some not so amazing little gifts along the way. A big one being morning sickness.

 Does everyone get morning sickness?

 However, everyone experiences symptoms in very different ways.
-Some women avoid sickness all together and just have the feeling of nausea throughout their first trimester, and some struggle to eat anything without being sick.
+Some avoid sickness altogether and just have the feeling of nausea throughout their first trimester.
+Others struggle to eat anything without being sick.
 If you’re in the second group, you should speak to your doctor or midwife.

 Can morning sickness come and go?

 If you're worried that your pregnancy symptoms have subsided, you can always ask your doctor.
-But unpredictable and inconsistent morning sickness symptoms are totally normal and, most of the time, nothing to worry about.
+But unpredictable and inconsistent morning sickness symptoms are normal and, most of the time, nothing to worry about.